joshpeng/Motorcycle-Lean-Assist/README.md

 ![](./presentation/imgs/CNN_dark.png)

 Since there were no readily available datasets, I synthetically created one from Google Street View images by writing automation scripts for Adobe Photoshop.
-I automated the rotation, crop, and overlay augmentation of image to create over 100,000 images.
+I automated the rotation, crop, and overlay augmentation to generate over 100,000 images for training.

 ![](./presentation/imgs/ImageProcessing_dark.gif)